Migration Guide

 route.legs.tags | -> | recommended.legs.tags |

-route.legs.cargo | -> | recommended.legs.destination.properties.total_cargo_weight recommended.legs.origin.properties.total_cargo_weight |
+route.legs.cargo | -> | recommended.legs.destination.properties.total_cargo_weightrecommended.legs.origin.properties.total_cargo_weight |

-route.legs.occupants | -> | recommended.legs.via.properties.occupants recommended.legs.origin.properties.occupants |
+route.legs.occupants | -> | recommended.legs.via.properties.occupantsrecommended.legs.origin.properties.occupants |

 Steps

-.
+steps are now replaced with sections.
 Sections provide additional information — such as origin and destination — and make it easy to identify different road characteristics to display on a frontend.

 API Reference / Migration / Sections